 This sub-skill is not only crucial for you as a business developer, but also for all members of technically every team that are working for the same purpose.
 In general, being flexible means accepting change and other opinions.
 It is something that you have to learn as you are working.
 You don’t know how flexible you should be and where you have to accept others’ opinions and where not to.
 All of these will come to you, in a form of business future insight, as you work more as a business developer.

 Brainstorming is a group activity in which you and other team members discuss a certain topic to reach a result.
 It’s a form of a business meeting where all members are openly sharing their ideas and opinions about the topic of the business.
-For example, when there is an issue with a specific part of business, and you are looking to solve it effectively and efficiently, a brainstorming session can provide you a wide range of ideas and solutions.
+For example, when there is an issue with a specific part of a business, and you are looking to solve it effectively and efficiently, a brainstorming session can provide you with a wide range of ideas and solutions.
 Then you can choose the best one that is agreed upon by the majority of members.

 Business developers should be open to brainstorming in order to find the best solutions to issues or make important decisions that directly affect the business and the team.
 In such meetings, business developers, as leaders, should listen to everyone to find an agreed-upon solution.
 If you are going to do everything your way, then you are not only a bossy leader but also fail to solve issues or make correct decisions.